The educational aims of the Subject “Foreign Trade, Logistics and Business in Taiwan (Republic of China)” are:

 Top

-export markets of Taiwan: The U.S., Hong Kong, and Japan (53.3% of the total exports);
+export markets of Taiwan: The United States, Hong Kong, and Japan (53.3% of total exports)

 On June 29, 2010, Taiwan and mainland China signed the Framework Agreement on Economic Cooperation to

-strengthen the bilateral trade and economy and to reduce political risks between Taiwan and mainland China.
+strengthen bilateral trade and economy and to reduce political risks between Taiwan and mainland China.
 Taiwanese official

-statistics indicate that Taiwan firms had invested 84,400 million dollars in China (more than 50% of the FDI
+statistics indicate that Taiwan firms had invested 84,400 million dollars in China (more than 50% of FDI

 stock).

-Foreign direct investment in Taiwan.
+Foreign Direct Investment in Taiwan.